Isma3l-19/quiz_app/README.md

 # Quiz Application

-This project is a quiz application built using Flask.
+This project is a dynamic quiz application built using Flask.
 It allows users to register, log in, and take quizzes.
-Admins can review questions, add comments, and view student progress.
+The application supports role-based access control, enabling admins to manage quiz content and monitor student progress, while students can take quizzes, track their scores, and receive feedback.

 ## Features

-- User Authentication (Register, Login, Logout)
+- **User Authentication:**
-- Role-Based Access (Admin and Student)
+  - Register, Login, and Logout functionalities.
+  - Secure password storage using hashing.

+- **Role-Based Access:**
+  - Admin and Student roles with distinct dashboards.

-- Quiz Management
+- **Quiz Management:**
-  - Admin can add quiz questions
+  - Admins can create quiz sets, add questions, and manage quizzes.
-  - Students can take quizzes and view feedback
+  - Students can take quizzes, view their scores, and receive feedback.

-- Progress Tracking
+- **Progress Tracking:**
-  - Students can see their progress and scores
+  - Students can monitor their progress, view scores, and track their performance over time.
-  - Admins can view students' progress
+  - Admins can view and review the progress of all students.

+- **Feedback System:**
+  - Admins can provide feedback on quiz performance.
+  - Students can view feedback from admins.

+- **REST API:**
+  - Exposes quiz management endpoints for creating and retrieving quiz questions via a REST API.

+- **Dark/Light Mode:**
+  - Toggle between dark and light themes for a better user experience.

 ## Setup